Certified for quality and safety

 Weight loss injections are prescription-only medications.

-If these medications are suitable for you, our GPs or pharmacists can write you a private prescription that you can pick up at your pharmacy visit.
+If these medications are suitable for you, our pharmacists can write you a private prescription that you can pick up at your pharmacy visit.
 If the programme is working for you, you can renew your prescription online every month.

 You can get started online right now by filling out our short questionnaire.

 |Reduces appetite, makes you feel fuller||Reduces appetite, makes you feel fuller|

 |Used to treat type 2 diabetes and weight loss||Used primarily to treat weight loss|

 Your pharmacist will take your body measurements including your weight and blood pressure.
 Then, they’ll confirm whether the weight loss medication is suitable for you.
 You can pick up your prescription from the pharmacy 5-10 mins later.

 Once you’ve got your medication, you’ll have weekly and monthly check-ins with us so we can see what’s working for you.
 Each month, you’ll need to head down to the pharmacy to pick up your next prescription.
 While you’re there we will check your measurements and share in your success.